A variety of wart treatments are available. They vary in effectiveness based on the wart type and location.

 According to the American Academy of Family Physicians, there isn’t enough evidence to prove that duct tape can treat warts.
 Still, the American Academy of Dermatology recommends it as a wart removal treatment.

-One small study comparing duct tape to cryotherapy treatment found wart removal occurred after about two months for participants using duct tape.
+One comparing duct tape to cryotherapy treatment found wart removal occurred after about two months for participants using duct tape.
 Participants who used duct tape also reported fewer negative side effects than those who treated their warts with cryotherapy.

 Applying clear nail polish to a wart is rumored to deprive the skin of oxygen, causing the skin cells to “die” and the wart to go away.
 While doctors haven’t proven this approach, it may create a protective barrier between the wart and the environment.